 |Click on the thumbnail to see a photo of the River Bourne looking SE along the High Street|

-It has also become something of a tradition in the village that, provided that the river is sufficiently deep, a Duck Race is organised by the Womens Institute.
+It became something of a tradition in the village that, provided that the river is sufficiently deep, a Duck Race is organised by the Womens Institute.
 The race starts from the bridge to Brookside by The Boot and finishes on the bridge to St Peters Church.
 It is well attended and is regarded as a great deal of fun.
 Several races are held with the last being an "open" race - contestants are able to enter ducks of their own design.

 |Click on the thumbnail for a view of the winning ducks in the 1999 village duck race|